 Darwin is now connected to operating gas fields in the Bonaparte Basin (0.8 Tcf), the Bayu-Undan field (4 Tcf), and the gas fields in Central Australia via 2,500kms of onshore gas pipelines and more than 600kms of offshore gas pipelines.
 A further 890kms of gas pipeline will soon connect Darwin to the huge reserves in the Browse Basin (30+ Tcf) through the Ichthys LNG Project.

 The Northern Territory has developed the local infrastructure and expertise required to support high calibre projects:

-- The US$37 billion INPEX-led Ichthys LNG project, currently under construction.
-First production is targeted for third quarter of 2017, and the project is expected to produce 8.9 million tonnes per annum (Mtpa) of LNG, 1.6 Mtpa LPG and 100,000 barrels of condensate per day at peak.
+- The US$37 billion INPEX-led Icthys LNG project, currently in the final stages of construction.
+Production is anticipated to commence in March 2018 and continue for 40 years.
+The project is expected to produce 8.9 million tonnes per annum (Mtpa) of LNG, 1.6 Mtpa LNG and 100,000 barrels of condensate per day at peak.

 - The ConocoPhillips-led Darwin LNG project which first shipped LNG in February 2006 and has now loaded more than 500 ships.
 The facility has the capacity to produce 3.7 Mtpa of LNG and environmental approval to increase production to 10 Mtpa.

 - The BOC Darwin Helium Plant, the only one of its kind in the southern hemisphere and one of only 15 in the world, produces enough helium to supply the entire Australian market with additional capacity (over two-thirds) available for export.